Aniruddha3011/CodSoft/Programs/Quiz Application/README.md

 ---

-Code Descriptions
+ # Code Descriptions

 1. Login Page (Login.java):

 Users input their name to begin the quiz.

 Buttons:

 Rules: Navigates to the rules section.

 Back: Closes the application.

 Background image and customized fonts are used for a visually appealing design.

 2. Rules Page (Rules.java):

 Displays the rules for the quiz in a styled, readable format using JLabel.

 Buttons:

-  Start: Proceeds to the quiz.
+start: Proceeds to the quiz.

 Back: Returns to the login page.

 3. Quiz Page (Quiz.java):

 Displays 10 multiple-choice questions.

 Features include:

 Timer: Users have 15 seconds per question.

 Next Button: Moves to the next question.

 50-50 Lifeline: Removes two incorrect options.

 Submit Button: Finalizes the answers and calculates the score.

 Score is calculated based on correct answers.

 4. Score Page (Score.java):

 Displays the final score with a thank-you message.

 Buttons:

 Play Again: Restarts the quiz from the login page.

 Exit: Closes the application.